 How was eWrite developed?

-All tasks developed for eWrite have been directly designed to appeal to the range of experiences and interests of students in Years 5 to 8.
+Tasks developed for eWrite have been directly designed to appeal to the range of experiences and interests of students.
 The tasks are interesting and engaging, inspiring students to develop creative individual responses based on their knowledge and personal experience.

-Final e-Write writing tasks were selected after piloting and trialling with over 5000 students.
-Tasks were marked using a criterion-referenced analytical marking guide.
-The guide incorporates the following criteria:
+Final eWrite writing tasks were selected after piloting and trialling with over 5000 students.
+Tasks were marked using an analytical marking guide, which incorporated the following criteria:

 - Orientation and engagement

 - Text structure

 - Sentence punctuation